-The Americans with Disabilities Act of 1990 (ADA) provides civil rights protections to individuals with disabilities like those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
+The Americans with Disabilities Act of 1990 (ADA) provides civil rights protections to individuals with disabilities.
 The ADA guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation, State and local government services, and telecommunications.
 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in any program receiving Federal financial assistance.
 Compliance with Title II of the ADA satisfies Section 504 of the Rehabilitation Act of 1973.